h0pp1/h0pp1.github.io/_posts/2022-12-24-ssrf-trick.md

 I found this interesting SSRF trick in a tweet.

 This is a challenge for SSRF and the PHP code like this.
-The code checks url parameter whether scheme and host& path are correct or not, through `substr` function.
+The code checks `url` parameter whether scheme and host& path are correct or not, through `substr` function.
 ![code](../../../assets/img/2022-12-24/2022-12-24-code.jpeg){: w="600" h="300" }
 <br><br/>
-As shown in below, we can not change red part of url.
+As shown in below, we can not change red parts of url.
 We need to trigger SSRF by changing only 3 characters.
 So...
 How??

 - <span style="color:red">https</span>://<span style="color:red">test.octagon.net/1.php</span>